 Choosing how your work is done is an important part of your work lifestyle

 Do you have a reason why you chose a startup?
 Or was that why you chose a startup?

 I got sick to a point and after I got better I realized I wanted to develop with a company that was dealing with the medical field.
 I began looking for any medical company but also wanted to use what I had learned in my past experiences in development.
 So I searched up medical development companies.
 Big companies had come up as well.
 But in a big company perhaps my contribution would be limited to a small range.
 I wanted to implement not only the application but also any device.
 So I searched not just big companies, but also start-up companies.

 When you say your contribution would be limited to a small range, did that mean you wanted to be in a startup?

 I didn’t care much whether or not the company I went to was a startup.
 But I did find myself appreciating the differences.

-Looking forward to seeing how that plays out, how it corresponds to customer

-  needs, and what kind of service will be made.
-What do you think the future holds

-  for Hacarus now?
+Looking forward to seeing how that plays out, how it corresponds to customer needs, and what kind of service will be made.
+What do you think the future holds for Hacarus now?

-  Hacarus is currently aiming to develop services of the manufacturing and

-  healthcare industries.
-The edge team is currently mainly dealing with our

-  manufacturing at the moment, but as I’ve stated, my interest is contributing to

-  the medical field, so in the future, I want make edge AI services for the

-  medical field a reality.
+Hacarus is currently aiming to develop services of the manufacturing and healthcare industries.
+The edge team is currently mainly dealing with our manufacturing at the moment, but as I’ve stated, my interest is in contributing to the medical field, so in the future, I want to make edge AI services for the medical field a reality.

 Last question!
 Do you have any tips or advice for aspiring engineers?

 In these days, various companies try to put AI on Edge Device.
-Some of them also

-  try to use FPGA like Hacarus, to accelerate AI on Edge device.
-So I think the

-  Engineer knows both AI / HW will be needed in the future.
-I also aim to be AI /

-  HW Engineer, and realize useful AI Edge devices in the future.
+Some of them also try to use FPGA like Hacarus, to accelerate AI on Edge device.
+So I think the Engineer knows both AI / HW will be needed in the future.
+I also aim to be AI / HW Engineer and realize useful AI Edge devices in the future.